sebasvila/fif/content/posts/nou-torn-leinen/index.en.md

-After having read many times about the Boley Leinen LZ4SB in [lathes.uk](http://www.lathes.co.uk/leinen/) and being sure that It would be impossible to get one of them here in Catalunya, unexpectly I found one of them in the Hospitalet del Llobregat used machine dealer [Ferrimaq](http://www.ferrimaq.com/Maquinaria-de-ocasion.html).
+After having read many times about the Boley Leinen LZ4SB in [lathes.uk](http://www.lathes.co.uk/leinen/) and being sure that it would be impossible to get one of them here in Catalunya, unexpectly I found one of them in the Hospitalet del Llobregat used machine dealer [Ferrimaq](http://www.ferrimaq.com/Maquinaria-de-ocasion.html).
 That